+III.
 RESULTS

-We first validate the performance of Infomap with neighborhood flow coupling on benchmark networks with a multilayer structure.
+We first validate the performance of Infomap with neighborhood flow coupling on benchmark networks with multilayer structure.
 Then we identify temporal communities in two face-to-face contact networks.

-Performance tests on benchmark networks
+A. Performance tests on benchmark networks

-We compare neighborhood flow coupling with other (existing) interlayer coupling schemes on three types of multilayer benchmark networks.
-This strategy allows us to test each method's ability to handle overlapping community structure. recover communities in increasingly sparse multilayer networks, and retain flows within intermittent communities.
-We compare neighborhood flow coupling (NFC) with full coupling (FC), adjacent coupling (AC), and no-coupling (NC).
+We compare neighborhood flow coupling with other interlayer coupling schemes on three types of multilayer benchmark networks to test each method's ability to handle overlapping community structure, recover intermittent communities in increasingly sparse multilayer networks, and retain flows within intermittent communities.
+We compare neighborhood flow coupling (NFC) with full coupling (FC), adjacent coupling (AC), and no coupling (NC).
 Full coupling with uniform coupling across layers and no coupling with only the intrinsic coupling from the multilayer coding scheme are extreme cases of neighborhood flow coupling, when the structural similarity in Eq.
-(1) is either 1 or 0 across all state nodes of the same physical node [13].
-Adjacent coupling with uniform coupling strength to the nearest layers is an appealing method for gradually changing communities, but cannot capture intermittent communities.
-These alternative coupling methods provide references which we can use to compare and contrast the results of neighborhood flow coupling.
+(1) is either 1 or 0 across all state nodes of the same physical node [15].
+Adjacent coupling with uniform coupling strength to the nearest layers is an appealing method for gradually changing communities but cannot capture intermittent communities.
+These alternative coupling methods provide references to compare and contrast the results of neighborhood flow coupling.